isomerpages/singapore-customs-cms/index.md

 permalink: /
 notification: TradeNet is currently unavailable.
 Singapore Customs is working to restore the service.
 We will provide an update when the system resumes operation.
-We apologise for any inconvenience caused and thank you for your patience and understanding. <br>   Use our digital services when transacting with us!
-We encourage businesses to submit trade declarations via TradeNet and access our eServices via the Networked Trade Platform (www.ntp.gov.sg).<br>
-  Travellers may use the Customs@SG Web application via our eServices (www.customs.gov.sg/services) to make advance declarations and tax payments.
-  <br> For immigration requirements, visit the ICA website
+For urgent clearance of PERISHABLE GOODS ONLY, you may use Letters of Undertaking at go.gov.sg/LOU1 <br>   Use our digital services when transacting with us!
+We encourage businesses to submit trade declarations via TradeNet and access our eServices via the Networked Trade Platform (www.ntp.gov.sg).<br> Travellers may use the Customs@SG Web application via our eServices (www.customs.gov.sg/services) to make advance declarations and tax payments. <br> For immigration requirements, visit the ICA website (https://safetravel.ica.gov.sg/).
-  (https://safetravel.ica.gov.sg/).
 sections:
   - hero: